ARM-software/acle/main/acle.md

 `__ARM_FEATURE_BTI_DEFAULT` is defined to 1 if the Branch Target Identification extension is used to protect branch destinations by default.
-The protection applied to any particular function may be overriden by mechanisms such as function attributes.
+The protection applied to any particular function may be overridden by mechanisms such as function attributes.

 `__ARM_FEATURE_BTI` is defined to 1 if Branch Target Identification